 Working Party (WP) 5B thanks WP 5D for the liaison statement (5B/156).
-In WP 5B’s previously provided liaison statement (5D/398), WP 5B provided updates on Recommendation ITU-R M.1465, “Characteristics of and protection criteria for radars operating in the radiodetermination service in the frequency range 3 100-3 700 MHz.”
+In WP 5B’s previous liaison statement (5D/398), WP 5B provided updates on Recommendations ITU-R M.1465, “Characteristics of and protection criteria for radars operating in the radiodetermination service in the frequency range 3 100-3 700 MHz” and ITU-R M.1796, “Characteristics of and protection criteria for terrestrial radars operating in the radiodetermination service in the frequency band 8 500-10 680 MHz.”

-WP 5B would like to provide the following guidance on future complementary studies relative to sharing and compatibility between IMT systems and radiolocation systems.
+WP 5B would like to provide the following guidance on future studies relative to sharing and compatibility between IMT systems and radiolocation systems.

 Recommendation ITU-R M.1851, “Mathematical models for radiodetermination radar systems antenna patterns for use in interference analyses” should be used as an antenna pattern reference for land-based and ship borne radars, as well as airborne radars.

-When applying clutter loss in sharing studies as per Recommendation ITU-R P.2108, WP 5B recommends that clutter loss needs to be applied for IMT sites where their antennas are deployed below rooftop as given below as per Table 3-1 of IMT-2020 characteristics being developed for WRC-23 (Document 5D/TEMP/228 Attachment 4.5 of Chairman’s report “Working Document on Characteristics of Terrestrial Component of IMT For Sharing and Compatibility Studies in Preparation For WRC-23”)

-None of IMT sites deployed in sub-urban are below rooftop of buildings.

-50% of IMT sites deployed in urban are below rooftop of buildings.

-Similar to liaison statement Document 5D/1192 which was sent during the WRC-19 preparation cycle from WP 5B to WP 5D, it is being advised that.

-Percentage parameter (p) to be used in Recommendation ITU-R P.452 should consider values lower than 10%, e.g., 1%, to ensure a broader range of propagation assumptions are represented.
-The percentage parameter (p) feeds into Recommendation ITU-R P.452 depends on the incumbent protection criteria.

-Percentage parameter (p) to be used in Recommendation ITU-R P.528 should consider values lower than 10%, e.g., 1%, to ensure a broader range of propagation assumptions are presented.
-The percentage parameter (p) feeds into Recommendation ITU-R P.528 depends on the incumbent protection criteria.

-A similar liaison statement to WP 5D will be sent later from WP 5B addressing the 10-10.5 GHz band once the IMT characteristics have been finalized.

 WP 5B looks forward to continued collaboration with WP 5D on the progress of WRC-23 agenda item 1.2.